haoheliu/torchsubband/README.md

 This's a package for subband decomposition.

-It can transform waveform into three kinds of subband feature representations.
+It can transform waveform into three kinds of subband feature representations, which are potentially useful features for music source separation or similar tasks.

 [![488zR0.png](https://z3.ax1x.com/2021/09/19/488zR0.png)](https://imgtu.com/i/488zR0)